 While we’re on the topic of load time:

-WordPress is an excellent business blogging and general website platform, but it’s inherently slow for a number of reasons.
-Using the shared hosting WordPress service of your domain registrar could result in page load time that is unbearably slow for visitors.
+WordPress is an excellent business blogging and general website platform, but it’s inherently slow for several reasons.
+Using the shared hosting WordPress service of your domain registrar could result in a page load time that is unbearably slow for visitors.

 Specialty hosts such as WPEngine focus on optimizing WordPress for faster load time.
 Using WPEngine is good enough to make WordPress perform perceptibly well for humans.

-Even with a hosting service that’s optimized for WordPress, a site may not be fast enough for Google as it pertains to the site performance component of Google’s ranking algorithm.
-As such, WPEngine offers a number of ideas for improving site performance beyond simply subscribing to their hosting service.
+Even with a hosting service optimized for WordPress, a site may not be fast enough for Google regarding the site performance component of Google’s ranking algorithm.
+As such, WPEngine offers several ideas for improving site performance beyond simply subscribing to their hosting service.

 Even marketing automation vendor Marketo’s WordPress blog does not get high marks from Google’s PageSpeed Insights.

 Of course, WordPress is just one of many options for hosting a blog.
 Ironically, WPEngine uses Bootstrap, the leading web framework, for its blog.
-But a web framework requires developers to maintain.
+However, a web framework requires developers to maintain.